sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 Let's get started with SenseML, a JSON-formatted query language for extracting information from PDFs.
 SenseML is powered by a mix of techniques, including machine learning, heuristics, and good old-fashioned rules.

 If you can write basic SQL queries, you can write SenseML queries!
-SenseML shields you from the underlying complexities of PDFs, so you can  write queries that make visual and logical sense to a human programmer.
+SenseML shields you from the underlying complexities of PDFs, so you can  write queries that are visually and logically clear to a human programmer.

- In this quickstart, you'll write a collection of queries ( a "config") to extract structured data from auto insurance quote PDFs and integrate Sensible with your application.
+ In this quickstart, you'll write a collection of queries ( a "config") to extract structured data from auto insurance quotes and integrate Sensible with your application.

 Get an account
 -----